 Discounted rates for Adobe Creative Cloud — widely considered an industry standard for video, online, and print production — are available at TechSoup.
 For more digital storytelling product offerings, see our Web and Graphic Design page.

 Getting Started with Adobe Products

-Adobe Creative Suite products can be overwhelming at first to new users — and professional designers can spend years mastering them — but with a little practice, you'll be well on your way to designing better online and printed material at your nonprofit.
+Adobe Creative Cloud products can be overwhelming at first to new users — and professional designers can spend years mastering them — but with a little practice, you'll be well on your way to designing better online and printed material at your nonprofit.